 Common Sago Palm Problems

 Dealing with common sago palm pests and disease doesn’t have to spell the demise of your plant.
-If you know about the issues that affect sagos most and how to handle them, you’ll be well on your way to correcting them.
+If you know about the issues that affect sagos the most and how to handle them, you’ll be well on your way to correcting them.
 Common problems with sago palm plants include sago palm yellowing, scale, mealybugs and root rot.

 Yellowing sago plants